 Marsupials like kangaroos carry their babies in their pouches, giving them full access to their source of nourishment.
-The word "Mother" was added into the term to emphasize the importance of the mother and her breast milk.
+The word mother was added to the term to emphasize the importance of the mother and her breast milk.

 Interesting tidbit: Your breast milk composition will be different if your baby is premature than if they are full term.

-Skin to skin contact helps to establish breastfeeding, so don't feel discouraged if your baby can't suck on your breast right away.
+Skin-to-skin contact helps establish breastfeeding, so don't feel discouraged if your baby can't suck on your breast immediately.
 The fact that they are close to their source of nourishment and are stimulated by the smell of your milk and skin will help towards breastfeeding successfully, eventually.

 The History of Kangaroo Care

-In 1978 Dr. Edgar Rey Sanabria in Bogota, Colombia, began the practice of Kangaroo Care out of necessity.
-There weren’t enough resources and incubators to care for all the premature babies in the hospital and this made the death rate very high.
-Since then though, studies have been done on this practice, and they found a decrease in the number of babies that are dying, with the introduction of KMC.
+In 1978 Dr. Edgar Rey Sanabria, in Bogota, Colombia, began the practice of Kangaroo Care out of necessity.
+There weren’t enough resources and incubators to care for all the premature babies in the hospital, making the death rate very high.
+Since then, studies have been done on this practice, and they found a decrease in the number of babies dying with the introduction of KMC.
 Not only were more babies surviving, but they were even thriving!

-It has turned out to be more than just an alternative to incubator care.
+It has become more than just an alternative to incubator care.

 Premature and Low Birth Weight Babies

-Just because your baby was born too soon, doesn't mean that you can't continue the gestation period.
+Just because your baby was born too soon doesn't mean you can't continue the gestation period.

 KMC provides the perfect opportunity for you to help your baby grow, in an environment similar to the womb, until they are full term.
 Think of it as a womb with a view. ;-)

-Many mothers of premature babies and low birth weight babies end up feeling anxious because they have to watch the medical staff care for their babies and don't get to do much for their babies themselves.
+Many mothers of premature babies and low birth weight babies end up feeling anxious because they have to watch the medical staff care for their babies and don't get to do much for them.
 It is stressful and exhausting.
 But with kangaroo mother care, the mother does most of the caring.
 This builds her self-confidence and reduces anxiety.
 It empowers her to step into the role she looked forward to during her pregnancy.
-She can be a mother in the full sense, without having to wait until her baby is 'strong' or 'big' enough.
+She can be a mother in the complete sense without having to wait until her baby is 'strong' or 'big' enough.

 Not only that, research shows over and over again that babies who receive KMC thrive far better than those who are given traditional medical incubator care.
 The smaller the baby, the more vital kangaroo care becomes.